dbelyaeff/cogearjs.org/src/pages/docs/workflow.md

 	- js/docs.js
 ---
 # Basics
-**Cogear.JS** is a static site generator.
+**Cogear.JS** is a static websites generator.
 It means that it compiles `source` folder data to static html and assets files to the `output` folder.

 Pages in `source` folder can be provided in different formats: `.md`,`.pug`,`.html`,`.ejs`,`.hbs`.